anpham6/squared-functions/README.md

 ### Built-In plugins

-JS and CSS files can be optimized further using these settings (node-express):
+JS and CSS files can be optimized further using these settings:

 * beautify
 * minify